nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 1. Defining retention rules that will be applicable to your content.
 1. Applying these rules to the relevant content.
 A document is considered a final record as soon as a rule is applied to it.

-Nuxeo Web UI provides out of the box features to apply a rule to a document individually.
-In order to automate your governance, you can fully leverage the [automation]({{page page='automation'}}) capabilities of Nuxeo Server and apply retention rules as part of your business logic.
+Nuxeo Web UI provides out of the box features to apply a rule to a document individually or to a list of documents.
+In order to automate your governance, you can also fully leverage the [automation]({{page page='automation'}}) capabilities of Nuxeo Server and apply retention rules as part of your business logic.

 ### Irreversibility of Some Actions